koher/swift-image/README.md

 ## Introduction

-Image processing by _CoreGraphics_ is complicated: various formats, old C APIs and painful memory management. _SwiftImage_ provides easy and Swifty APIs for image processing.

-With _SwiftImage_, images are handled as instances of the `Image` type. `Image` is a type similar to `Array`.
+SwiftImage makes it easy to access pixels of images.
+The `Image` type in SwiftImage can be used intuitively like 2D `Array`.

 ```swift
 var image: Image<UInt8> = Image(width: 640, height: 480, pixels: [255, 248, /* ... */])